Last updated: November 11, 2025

 When you're dealing with massive data volumes or require extreme durability, the standard pattern is to introduce an event queue (like Apache Kafka) between your agents and a fleet of Collectors that act as consumers.

-1Application → Collector (Agent) → Message Queue → Collector (Aggregator) → Backend(s)
+text1Application → Collector (Agent) → Message Queue → Collector (Aggregator) → Backend(s)

-This pattern provides two key advantages.
+This pattern provides two advantages.
 The message queue acts as a massive buffer for durability; even if the aggregator fleet is down, agents can continue sending data to the queue, preventing data loss.

 It also provides load-leveling by decoupling the agents from the aggregators, which smooths out traffic spikes and allows the aggregators to consume data at a steady rate.